Dhruvdangi03/TechnoHacks-java-development-internship/README.md

 2. Compile the Java file: `javac PasswordGenerator.java`
 3. Run the program: `java PasswordGenerator`

-Follow the on-screen instructions to generate a random password.

 ### Tic Tac Toe Game

 The Tic Tac Toe Game is a console or command-line based implementation of the classic game.
 It's a two-player game that demonstrates my understanding of Java control structures and logical thinking.